yh385/yiwenhuang/README.md

 Hi!
 My name is Yiwen Huang and I am from Flushing, New York City!

-I am current a sophomore majoring in computer science at Cornell University.
+I am currently a sophomore majoring in computer science at Cornell University.

 This is just a repository of some of the cool projects I have worked on during my time here.
 Some are for classes I am taking, others are just during freetime.